Lareen Basyoni

-Lareen Abdulaziz Basyoni (لارين عبدالعزيز بسيوني; born 10 January 2005) is a Saudi footballer who plays as a Defender for Saudi Women's Premier League club Al-Ahli.
+Lareen Abdulaziz Basyoni (لارين عبدالعزيز بسيوني; born 10 January 2005) is a Saudi footballer who plays as a Defender for Saudi Women's Premier League club Al-Ittihad.

 Club career

 In February 2024, Basyoni was selected among the 18 best players from the Girls’ Schools League known as (Dawri Madaris) to participate with them in a training camp held in Madrid.

 In the following season 2024/2025, Basyoni participated with the Al-Ahli U-17 team in the Saudi Women's U-17 Tournament, and she scored 8 goals.

 In the summer of 2025, Lareen Basyoni was promoted to the Al-Ahli first team, playing against Al-Ula in the 2025 Saudi Women's Super Cup and then against NEOM in the 2025–26 Saudi Women's Premier League.

+On August 2026, Al-Ittihad signed Basyoni to a contract running until 2027.

 International career

-On 18 February 2025, Basyoni joined the Saudi Arabia u-20 women's national football team with Scottish coach Pauline Hamill in the Jeddah campand Dammam camp on 3 April 2025.
+On 18 February 2025, Basyoni joined the Saudi Arabia u-20 women's national football team with Scottish coach Pauline Hamill in the Jeddah camp and Dammam camp on 3 April 2025.